London Youlan Qin Society: The First London International Guqin Festival 2018

 In 2017, the Society decided to organise and host an international guqin festival in London in the summer of 2018.
 They received an Arts Council grant and the Festival was held between 20 and 26 August to great success.
 Special invited guests included the masters Zeng Chengwei and his son Zeng He as their families and students, Li Xiangting, and Marie-Anne Souloumiac van Gulik (granddaughter of Robert Hans van Gulik).

-The Festival consisted of a 4-day summer school, taught by Zeng Chengwei (advance class), Zeng He (intermediate), Charles Rupert Tsua (beginners), and Cheng Yu (post-beginners), a 2-day conference, 2 masterclasses (taught by Zeng Chengwei and Li Xianting), a film screening, and a tour of 4 concerts (Oxford, Cambridge and two in London).
+The Festival consisted of a 4-day summer school, taught by Zeng Chengwei (advance class), Zeng He (intermediate), Charles Tsua (beginners), and Cheng Yu (post-beginners), a 2-day conference, 2 masterclasses (taught by Zeng Chengwei and Li Xianting), a film screening, and a tour of 4 concerts (Oxford, Cambridge and two in London).

 The Festival drew in participants from around the globe, including Germany, Canada, Taiwan, China, Norway, America, as well as local UK people.

 The First London International Chinese Music Festival 2023

 In 2023, the LYQS took on a different direction and held another festival, but the focus has shifted to Chinese music is general rather than just guqin music, co-organised through its sister organisation, UK Chinese Music.
 The festival took on a similar format of the previous guqin festival of 2018, which included the guqin conference, and was held largely at Goldsmiths, University of London.
 New additions included the graded examinations and competitions for Chinese musical instruments, held at SOAS.
 Li Fengyun and Wang Jianxin were invited as masters from China to teach and perform.

 Subsequent summer schools would take on the festival format and move away from the guqin-only instrumental focus, with the LYQS becoming a partner organisation rather than the lead.
+The new festival format now includes around five concerts, and a graded examinations and competitions element, accredited by SOAS and a Chinese music association.